Data Centers in Estonia

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Estonia as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through nearby European hubs, most commonly Helsinki, Finland or Stockholm, Sweden.
-Dedicated private network connections can be established from local data centers.
+Direct Cloud On-Ramps There are no dedicated public cloud on-ramps within Estonia as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via private network extensions to nearby hubs such as Helsinki or Stockholm, achieving secure, low-latency access.

 Power Analysis

-Power Grid Reliability: The national power grid is reliable, especially in the capital region of Tallinn where most data centers are located.
-The infrastructure is well-maintained, with redundant feeds available to major colocation facilities to ensure high levels of uptime.
+Power Grid Reliability The national power grid is reliable, especially in and around the capital, Tallinn, where data centers are concentrated.
+The infrastructure is well-maintained, and facilities are often supported by redundant power feeds from separate substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate